Southwest Airlines fired pilot who addressed passengers in Spanish during emergency

 Southwest Airlines fired pilot who addressed passengers in Spanish when engine burst into flames

-David Legeros was in command of Boeing 737 that experienced emergency moments after takeoff from Houston Hobby Airport in August 2023
+The Boeing 737 that experienced emergency moments after takeoff from Houston in August 2023

 A Southwest Airlines captain has filed a complaint against the airline, which sacked him over his decision to speak to passengers rather than fly the plane during an emergency last year.